What are your full names? When, where and how did you meet?

 I chose ‘Pracatan’ by Ian Stuart with some bespoke aspects.
 It had a fitted bodice and a long train which fell in waves.
 The waist was slightly lower than most ball gown styles which showed off my figure.
 It flowed in waves, and I had a sparkly veil and a delicate silver and crystal head piece.

 What did the rest of the party wear?

 We stayed over at Wynyard Hall the night before.
 My parents organised a pre-wedding dinner for all the bridesmaids, groomsmen and family that were staying over.

 The stationery was from Rosewood Co.
 The paper was incredible, with a delicate sparkle and a sketch of Wynyard Hall on it.
 Our table plan was a copper frame, with Perspex squares to mark each table and blue chiffon to complement our colour scheme.
 We added a lovely little touch to the table numbers.
 They had blue flowers in the background and quotes from our favourite films and books at the bottom!

 Tell us about your flowers…

 Twisted Willow was our florist.
-I had a large white bouquet, with plenty of grey and green foliage to match the bridesmaid’s flowers and men’s button holes.
-I had a locket containing a photo of my grandparents and uncle around me bouquet, and Mark carried a photo of his grandad inside his pocket watch.
+My bouquet was large and white, with plenty of grey and green foliage.
+I had a locket containing a photo of my grandparents and uncle around my bouquet.
+Mark carried a photo of his grandad inside his pocket watch.

 Did you give out favours?